Puerto Rico Quick Facts

 Overview

 The Commonwealth of Puerto Rico consists of the easternmost islands of the Greater Antilles in the Caribbean Sea, southeast of Florida.
 Puerto Rico has no proved reserves or production of fossil fuels.
 The Commonwealth has some renewable resources in the form of solar, wind, hydropower, and biomass, but relies primarily on imported fossil fuels to meet its energy needs.1,2,3 Puerto Rico consumes almost 70 times more energy than it produces.
-In 2021, petroleum accounted for 58% of the Commonwealth's total energy use, while natural gas accounted for 28%, coal 12%, and renewables about 1%.4 Puerto Rico's energy consumption per capita is about one-fourth that of the 50 U.S. states.5
+In 2023, petroleum accounted for 58% of the Commonwealth's total energy use, while natural gas accounted for 31%, coal for 10%, and renewables for about 1%.4 Puerto Rico's energy consumption per capita is about one-third that of the 50 U.S. states.5

-Puerto Rico has coastal plains, sandy beaches, and a forested and mountainous interior, where the highest peak exceeds 4,000 feet.6 The mountains in the interior separate the main island into two distinct climate regions.
+Puerto Rico has coastal plains, sandy beaches, and a mountainous interior, where the highest peak exceeds 4,000 feet.6 The mountains in the interior separate the main island into two distinct climate regions.
 The north is relatively humid and the south semi-arid.
-Overall, the island's tropical marine climate has little seasonal variation, and rain occurs year-round.7,8 Because of its tropical climate, 9 out of 10 Puerto Rican households have no heating system.9 The Caribbean hurricane season, which runs from June to November, sometimes brings destructive storms.
-In 2017, hurricanes Irma and Maria devastated much of the Commonwealth's electricity infrastructure and left many residents without power for months.10,11 Puerto Rico suffered further damage to its electric grid and an island-wide power blackout when Hurricane Fiona struck in September 2022 with 100 mph winds and 30 inches of rain.12,13
+Overall, the island's tropical marine climate has little seasonal variation, and rain occurs year-round.7,8 Because of its tropical climate, about 9 out of 10 Puerto Rican households have no heating system.9 The Caribbean hurricane season, which runs from June to November, sometimes brings destructive storms.10 In 2017, Hurricane Irma and Hurricane Maria devastated much of the Commonwealth's electricity infrastructure and left many residents without power for months.11,12 Puerto Rico suffered further damage to its electric grid and an island-wide power blackout when Hurricane Fiona struck in September 2022.13,14 In 2024, Puerto Rico was impacted by Hurricane Ernesto and Hurricane Oscar, which damaged infrastructure and caused power outages.15,16

-Previously unknown undersea faults on the south side of Puerto Rico triggered a sequence of earthquakes that began in December 2019.14,15 This culminated in a 6.4 magnitude earthquake in January 2020, which significantly damaged infrastructure on the island and led to power outages.16 This earthquake was followed by numerous aftershocks, the largest of which was a 5.4 magnitude earthquake on May 2, 2020.17,18 The earthquake and aftershocks left two-thirds of Puerto Rico's residents without power and significantly damaged the island's two largest power plants.19
+Previously unknown undersea faults on the south side of Puerto Rico triggered a sequence of earthquakes that began in December 2019.17,18 This event culminated in a 6.4 magnitude earthquake in January 2020, as well as numerous aftershocks that significantly damaged infrastructure on the island and led to power outages.19,20,21 After these earthquakes, two-thirds of residents were left without power and the Puerto Rico's two largest power plants were damaged.22,23

 The Commonwealth's population is concentrated on the main island of Puerto Rico, with the highest population density around the capital city of San Juan on the northern coast.
-There are smaller populations on the islands of Vieques and Culebra.
-There are also small, uninhabited islands scattered around the main island.20 The Commonwealth's population reached 3.8 million in 2000, but declined since then to slightly over 3.2 million in 2022.21 Puerto Ricans are U.S. citizens, and some have chosen to move to the U.S. mainland, in part because of the island's prolonged struggling economy and natural disasters, although Puerto Rico's economy improved in mid-2022 following a downturn during the COVID-19 pandemic.22,23 About 133,500 people left the island in 2018 after Hurricane Maria hit.24 Although more people are leaving Puerto Rico than entering, the number of those leaving has slowed.
-About 55,000 people left in 2021, the first time this number fell below 60,000 since 2010, and 43,000 left in 2022.25 However, this migration trend is impacting Puerto Rico's economic growth.26
+Smaller populations are located on the islands of Vieques and Culebra.
+Puerto Rico also contains several small, uninhabited islands scattered around the main island.24,25,26 The Commonwealth's population reached 3.8 million in 2000, but declined since then to slightly over 3.2 million in 2023.27 Puerto Ricans are U.S. citizens, and some have chosen to move to the U.S. mainland.
+About 123,000 people left the island between 2017 and 2018 after Hurricane Maria hit.28,29,30 Although more people are leaving Puerto Rico than entering, the number of those leaving has slowed.
+About 55,000 people left in 2021, the first time this number fell below 60,000 since 2010, and about 14,000 left in 2023.31,32 This migration trend is impacting Puerto Rico's economic growth.33

-Agriculture, mainly sugar cane, dominated Puerto Rico's economy until the 1960s.27 Today, agriculture, with milk, grain, and field crops accounting for more than half the value of agricultural products sold, is a relatively small part of Puerto Rico's economy.28,29,30 Private sector investment is concentrated in the manufacturing sector, especially in pharmaceuticals and medical devices, electronics, aviation, information technology, and renewable energy.31,32 However, as federal tax incentives were phased out in the mid-1900s, investments in the manufacturing sector decreased.33,34 Employment in the Commonwealth government has declined since 2009, but the public sector still employs about one in six workers.35 In 2016, because the Commonwealth faced more than $100 billion in debt and unfunded liabilities, the U.S. Congress established a financial oversight board through the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA) to restructure the island's debt and stabilize its economy.36,37 The oversight board's bankruptcy plan to reduce Puerto Rico's debt by 80% was approved by a federal court, and Puerto Rico's government formally exited bankruptcy in March 2022.38,39,40
+Agriculture, mainly sugar cane, dominated Puerto Rico's economy until the 1960s.34 Today, agriculture, including coffee, fruits, starchy vegetables, milk, and poultry, accounts for less than 1% of Puerto Rico's GDP.35,36 Private sector investment is concentrated in the manufacturing sector, especially in pharmaceuticals and medical devices, chemicals, and electronics.37,38 In 2023, Puerto Rico's largest export sector was pharmaceuticals, followed by medical equipment and supplies.39 Employment in the Commonwealth government has been declining since 2008, but the public sector still employs about one in six workers.40,41 In 2016, because the Commonwealth faced more than $100 billion in debt and unfunded liabilities, the U.S. Congress established a financial oversight board through the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA) to restructure the island's debt and stabilize its economy.42,43 The oversight board's bankruptcy plan to reduce Puerto Rico's debt by 80% was approved by a federal court, and Puerto Rico's government formally exited bankruptcy in March 2022.44,45

 Electricity

-The Puerto Rico Electric Power Authority (PREPA, also known as Autoridad de Energía Eléctrica, or AEE) is Puerto Rico's publicly owned power utility.41 Founded in the 1920s as a water resource agency, PREPA's responsibilities grew over the years to encompass island electrification.42 It serves more customers—about 1.5 million—than any other public electric utility in the United States.
-However, on a per-customer basis, PREPA provides less than half as much power as similar-sized U.S. mainland utilities.43
+The Puerto Rico Electric Power Authority (PREPA, also known as Autoridad de Energía Eléctrica, or AEE) is Puerto Rico's publicly owned power utility.
+Known as the Puerto Rico Water Resources Authority until 1979, PREPA's responsibilities grew over the years to encompass island electrification.
+Serving about 1.5 million customers, PREPA is one of the largest electric utilities by customers served in the United States.
+However, on a per-customer basis, PREPA provides less than half as much power as similar-sized U.S. mainland utilities.
+46,47

-In 2022, fossil fuel-fired power plants provided 93% of Puerto Rico's electricity generating capacity.
-Petroleum-fired power plants provided 63%, followed by natural gas with 23%, coal 8%, and renewables 6%.44 By comparison, less than 1% of the electricity generated in the 50 U.S. states is provided by petroleum—except Hawaii with 62% and Alaska with 14%.45,46
+In 2024, fossil-fuel power plants provided 93% of Puerto Rico's electricity generating capacity.
+Petroleum-fired power plants provided 62% of Puerto Rico's electricity generation capacity, followed by natural gas (24%), coal (8%), and renewables (7%).48 By comparison, less than 1% of the electricity generated in 50 U.S. states is provided by petroleum—though shares are higher in some states, such as Hawaii with 67% and Alaska with 10% of electricity generated by petroleum.49,50,51

-The commercial sector consumes about 47% of Puerto Rico's electricity, the residential sector accounts for 42%, and the industrial sector makes up about 11%.
-Puerto Rico's per capita electricity consumption is less than half that of the 50 U.S. states.47,48,49 PREPA's heavy reliance on petroleum means that Puerto Rican power prices fluctuate with international petroleum prices and vary monthly with fuel and purchased power costs.50 In 2022, Puerto Rico's average electricity price was higher than in all but one U.S. state, Hawaii.51
+The commercial sector consumes about 47% of Puerto Rico's electricity, the residential sector accounts for 43%, and the industrial sector makes up about 10%.
+Puerto Rico's per capita electricity consumption is less than half that of the 50 U.S. states.52,53,54 PREPA's heavy reliance on petroleum means that Puerto Rican power prices fluctuate with international petroleum prices and vary monthly with fuel and purchased power costs.55 In 2023, Puerto Rico's average electricity price would have ranked fourth-highest compared to U.S. states, behind Hawaii, California, and Connecticut.56

-Puerto Rico's electric power sector has suffered from decades of mismanagement, underinvestment, and natural disasters.52 In September 2017, Hurricanes Irma and Maria made landfall two weeks apart and destroyed much of Puerto Rico's electricity transmission and distribution infrastructure.53 Generating facilities were not as badly damaged as the electric grid.
-Still, PREPA's largest generating plants are in the south, while the largest population concentrations are in the north, making the system dependent on its 2,600 miles of transmission and about 32,000 miles of distribution lines.54,55
+Puerto Rico's electric power sector has suffered from underinvestment, poor financial oversight, and natural disasters.57 In September 2017, Hurricane Irma and Hurricane Maria made landfall two weeks apart and destroyed much of Puerto Rico's electricity transmission and distribution infrastructure.58 Generating facilities were not as badly damaged as the electric grid.
+Still, PREPA's largest generating plants are in the south, while the largest population concentrations are in the north, making the system dependent on its approximately 18,000 miles of transmission lines.59,60

-In January 2020, the 6.4 magnitude earthquake that hit Puerto Rico significantly damaged the island's two largest power plants, Costa Sur and EcoEléctric.56 The earthquake caused widespread power outages and shifted Puerto Rico's electricity generation energy mix to a higher reliance on petroleum, as the two damaged power plants primarily used natural gas for electricity generation.
-The 766-megawatt Costa Sur is the largest power plant in Puerto Rico and represents 56% of the island's natural gas-fired electricity generating capacity.57,58
+In January 2020, the 6.4 magnitude earthquake that hit Puerto Rico significantly damaged the island's two largest power plants, Costa Sur and EcoEléctric.61,62 The earthquake caused widespread power outages and shifted Puerto Rico's electricity generation energy mix to a higher reliance on petroleum, as the two damaged power plants primarily used natural gas for electricity generation.
+The 766-megawatt Costa Sur is the largest power plant in Puerto Rico and represents 55% of the island's natural gas-fired electricity generating capacity.63,64

 After the hurricanes and earthquakes, PREPA had to both rebuild its electricity infrastructure and restructure its business, while facing financial constraints.
 In 2018, as part of the restructuring plan, the Puerto Rico legislature approved privatizing parts of PREPA.
-Under the plan, private entities will manage, operate, and maintain PREPA's generation assets and electricity transmission and distribution system.59 In June 2020, the private entity LUMA Energy, made up of a group of U.S. and Canadian companies, was selected to operate Puerto Rico's electricity transmission and distribution system.
-In June 2021, LUMA Energy began its role to reduce power interruptions, provide reliable electricity service to the island's residents and businesses, and upgrade the power grid.60,61 Since then, LUMA Energy has reduced service interruption frequency by 35% and interruption duration by 25%.62 However, the company is receiving criticism for continued electricity price increases and failing to meet planned savings targets.63,64 In January 2023, Genera PR, a subsidiary of New Fortress Energy Inc., was selected to operate, maintain, and decommission, where applicable, PREPA's aging electricity generating assets through a 10-year agreement.65,66
+Under the plan, private entities will manage, operate, and maintain PREPA's generation assets and electricity transmission and distribution system.65 In June 2020, the private entity LUMA Energy was selected to operate Puerto Rico's electricity transmission and distribution system.
+In June 2021, LUMA Energy began its role to reduce power interruptions, provide reliable electricity service to the island's residents and businesses, and upgrade the power grid.66,67 As of December 2024, LUMA Energy has made investments to improve the grid, such as installing 23,000 utility poles to strengthen against storms and completing equipment upgrades at all substations.68 However, Puerto Rico continues to experience power outages, such as the blackout in December 2024 that left over 1.2 million people without electricity.69 In January 2023, Genera PR, a subsidiary of New Fortress Energy Inc., was selected to operate, maintain, and decommission, where applicable, PREPA's aging electricity generating assets through a 10-year agreement.70,71 The company's short-term repair plan is to reduce Puerto Rico's electricity generation outages, which as of July 2024 had declined from 37% to 23%.
+The long-term goal is to add reliable and affordable electricity generation resources.72

 Petroleum

 Puerto Rico has no crude oil production, refining capacity, or proved oil reserves.
-However, a 2013 U.S. Geological Survey assessment identified potential undiscovered crude oil resources in a subsea formation south of the island.67 Petroleum accounts for about three-fifths of the energy consumed in Puerto Rico.
-The island imports all of its petroleum products, mostly through the port of San Juan, with minor shipments also arriving at the ports of Ponce, Guayanilla, and Yabucoa.68,69 The last of Puerto Rico's five petroleum refineries, located at Yabucoa, shut down in 2009, joining four other island refineries that closed between 1992 and 2005.70 However, 4.6 million barrels of tank storage and shipping facilities at the Yabucoa site, near the southeast corner of Puerto Rico, continue to be used as a petroleum terminal.71,72
+However, a 2013 U.S. Geological Survey assessment identified potential undiscovered crude oil resources in a subsea formation south of the island.73 Petroleum accounts for about three-fifths of the energy consumed in Puerto Rico.
+The island imports all of its petroleum products, mostly through the port of San Juan, with minor shipments also arriving at the ports of Ponce, Guayanilla, and Yabucoa.74,75 The port of San Juan is one of the largest natural harbors in the Caribbean.76 The last of Puerto Rico's petroleum refineries, located at Yabucoa, shut down in 2009, joining four other island refineries that closed between 1992 and 2005.77 However, 4.6 million barrels of tank storage and shipping facilities at the Yabucoa site, near the southeast corner of Puerto Rico, continue to be used as a petroleum terminal.78,79

-Motor gasoline, residual fuel oil, and jet fuel account for about 8 out of 10 barrels of petroleum products imported by Puerto Rico and most of it is used by the Commonwealth's transportation and electric power sectors.73 Puerto Rico allows use of conventional motor gasoline without ethanol.74 Puerto Rico's per capita consumption of petroleum is about 9 barrels per year, compared to an average of 22 barrels annually in the United States.75,76,77
+Motor gasoline, residual fuel oil, and jet fuel account for about 7 out of 10 barrels of petroleum products imported by Puerto Rico and most of it is used by the Commonwealth's transportation and electric power sectors.80,81 Puerto Rico allows the use of conventional motor gasoline without ethanol.82 Puerto Rico's per capita consumption of petroleum is about 9 barrels per year, compared to an average of 22 barrels annually in the 50 states.83,84,85

 Natural gas

 Puerto Rico does not produce natural gas and has no proved gas reserves.
-However, the 2013 U.S. Geological Survey assessment also identified possible undiscovered natural gas resources in a subsea formation south of the island.78 Natural gas arrives in Puerto Rico at two liquefied natural gas (LNG) import terminals, one located near Ponce at Guayanilla Bay in the southwest and one at the Port of San Juan in the north.79,80,81 The regasified LNG is used to fuel electricity generation at the 766-megawatt Costa Sur power plant and the 580-megawatt EcoEléctrica power plant.
-There are also several small natural gas-fired generating units at industrial sites.82 The imported LNG mostly comes from Trinidad and Tobago and Nigeria, with smaller shipments from Spain.83 Minor amounts of LNG from the U.S. mainland are also shipped to Puerto Rico to supply fuel to industrial customers and container ships.84
+However, the 2013 U.S. Geological Survey assessment also identified possible undiscovered natural gas resources in a subsea formation south of the island.86,87 Natural gas arrives in Puerto Rico at two liquefied natural gas (LNG) import terminals, one located near Ponce at Guayanilla Bay in the southwest and one at the Port of San Juan in the north.88,89,90 The regasified LNG is used to fuel electricity generation at the 766-megawatt Costa Sur power plant and the 580-megawatt EcoEléctrica power plant.
+Puerto Rico also has several small natural gas-fired generating units at industrial sites.91 The imported LNG mostly comes from Trinidad and Tobago and Nigeria, with smaller shipments from Norway, Spain, and Egypt.92 In 2023, LNG imports to Puerto Rico reached a new high of 82 billion cubic feet, an increase from 50 billion cubic feet in 2022.93

 PREPA is planning to obtain 100% of its electricity supply from renewable sources by 2050.

-Puerto Rico's 20 hydroelectric generating units, most of which are more than 70 years old, are sited on reservoirs that often supply drinking and irrigation water as well as electricity.112,113 Hydropower generation varies significantly, affected by rainfall, competing water uses, and lack of funds for maintenance.
-However, under the new Integrated Resource Plan, PREPA is exploring options to update these facilities as part of its requirement to increase the use of renewable energy.114,115
+Puerto Rico's 20 hydroelectric generating units, most of which are more than 70 years old, are sited on reservoirs that often supply drinking and irrigation water as well as electricity.112,113,114 Hydropower generation varies significantly, affected by rainfall, competing water uses, and lack of funds for maintenance.
+However, under the 2020 Integrated Resource Plan, PREPA is exploring options to update these facilities as part of its requirement to increase the use of renewable energy.115 In March 2023, PREPA established HydroCo, which will be responsible for the operation and maintenance of Puerto Rico's hydroelectric generating facilities.116

-In the past, PREPA encouraged development of municipal solid waste, landfill gas, and other waste-to-energy facilities, but proposed facilities have faced local opposition and were canceled.116 Two landfill gas generating facilities, located at Fajardo and Toa Baja, have a combined capacity of 4.8 megawatts and began producing electricity in 2016 and 2020, respectively.117 However, many of the island's landfills cannot be used for electricity generation because they violate federal standards and the U.S. Environmental Protection Agency has ordered some of them to close.118,119,120
+In the past, PREPA encouraged development of municipal solid waste, landfill gas, and other waste-to-energy facilities, but proposed facilities have faced local opposition and were canceled.124 Two landfill gas generating facilities with a combined capacity of 4.8 megawatts are located at Fajardo and Toa Baja and began producing electricity in 2016 and 2020, respectively.125 However, many of the island's landfills cannot be used for electricity generation because they violate federal standards and the U.S. Environmental Protection Agency has ordered some of them to close.126,127,128

 Coal

-Puerto Rico has no coal reserves and produces no coal.121 The Commonwealth has one coal-fired electricity generating plant, located at Guayama.
-The 454-megawatt plant began operations in 2001.122 Puerto Rico consumed 1.4 million tons of coal in 2021, the lowest amount since 2018.
-Almost all of it was bituminous coal to fuel the power plant.123 Puerto Rico plans to phase out coal-fired electricity generation by 2028.124,125
+Puerto Rico has no coal reserves and produces no coal.129 The Commonwealth has one coal-fired electricity generating plant, located at Guayama.
+The 454-megawatt plant began operating in 2001 and accounted for about 8% of Puerto Rico's total generation capacity in 2024.130,131 The power plant is operating under a 25-year power purchase agreement with PREPA, which will expire in 2027.
+Puerto Rico's public policy currently prohibits the use of coal-fired power after January 1, 2028, but this deadline may be extended by Governor González Colón.132,133,134 Puerto Rico consumed 1.2 million tons of coal in 2023, the lowest amount since 2017.
+Almost all of it was bituminous coal to fuel the power plant.135

 Endnotes